invisibleXML/ixml/misc/proposal-F-S.md

 ### Conformance requirements for pragmas

-Processors MUST be capable, at user option, of ignoring all pragmas and processing a grammar using the standard rules of ixml.
+Processors MUST be capable, at user option, of ignoring all pragmas other than namespace declarations and processing a grammar using the standard rules of ixml.

 Processors MUST accept pragmas in the ixml or XML form of a grammar, whether they understand or implement the specific pragmas or not.